-In the early hours of Monday morning a van ploughed into crowds outside Finsbury Park's Muslim Welfare House, with one man pronounced dead at the scene, eight taken to hospital and two treated at the scene.
+In the early hours of Monday morning a van ploughed into crowds outside north London's Muslim Welfare House, killing one and injuring eight.

 Mayor of London Sadiq Khan condemned the incident as a "horrific terrorist attack", and the London Met Police have confirmed that counter-terrorism officers are investigating.
 Prime Minister Theresa May has said she will chair a meeting of the Cobra emergency committee later this morning.